spacewalk01/covid19-detection-with-chest-xray/README.md

 ![alt text](figs/cm.png)

 #### Visualization
 Visual explanations through gradient-based localization using [grad-CAM](https://github.com/jacobgil/pytorch-grad-cam).
-The areas marked with a peak in heatmap indicate the prediction of abnormalities with high probabilities.
+The areas marked with a peak in heatmap indicate the prediction of infection with high probabilities.
 ![alt text](figs/weight.png)

 ## Reference